 The course will prepare technical/vocational students, and others, for successful careers in their respective fields by developing skills in written communications commonly used in the workplace.
-Teaching strategies will address reading, interpreting, planning, organizing, composing, and word-processing technical writing as applied in business and industry. {formerly ENG 112} (F,S)
+Teaching strategies will address reading, interpreting, planning, organizing, composing, and word-processing technical writing as applied in business and industry.
+Prerequisite: ENGL 098 or placement exam {formerly ENG 112} (F,S)